komikura/.github/profile/README.md

 ## Planned Features

-- **Centralized Library**: Access to thousands of comics across multiple genres and languages.
+- **Extensive Collection**: A large, varied selection of stories and illustrations from different genres and languages.
 - **Personalized Reading Experience**: Customizable reading settings and bookmarking.
 - **Multi-format Support**: Seamless support for manga, manhwa, manhua, and more.
 - **Cross-platform Compatibility**: Responsive design that works on desktop and mobile and much more!